JoeCars/Nerman.js/docs/indexer.md

 ### `constructor()`

--   **provider**: `ethers.providers.JsonRpcProvider | string`.
+-   **provider**: `ethers.JsonRpcProvider | string`.
 The blockchain network connection needed to store data.
 You can simply pass in a JSON RPC URL, or configure a custom provider if needed.
 -   **directoryPath**: `string`.
 The indexer directory for storing events.

 ```js